 First opened in 1898 as the Highland Park Zoo, the zoo and now grown to be (what I believe is) the largest zoo in Pennsylvania with more than 4,000 animals in the zoo’s 77 acres of land.
-It is also home to the state’s only aquarium, making it a unique and fascinating place to visit for those that love animals.
+It is also home to one of the state’s only aquariums, making it a unique and fascinating place to visit for those that love animals.

 During the summer of 2018, my family and I had a chance to explore this fun destination as guests of the zoo.

 After parking in the free parking lot and getting our tickets, we had to head up to the top of the hill to start our journey.
 Guests have the option of either escalators or an elevator to get up to the main part of the zoo.
 If you are visiting with a stroller, this is a bit inconvenient, but shouldn’t be a huge issue unless it’s really crowded when you enter.

 From the top of the hill, it’s a five minute walk down and back up a hill to get to the animals.
 The Pittsburgh zoo is designed to be best seen by visiting it in a clockwise direction.
 If you do the zoo in the opposite direction, getting around the aquarium can be difficult, but is otherwise doable.